||Height 5.00″ x Width 2.60″ x Thickness .40″

 ||Yes, all apps available through Google Play store.
 Comes with Youtube, Google Maps, GPS Navigation.

-||1.2 ghz dualcore
+||1.2 ghz Quadcore

-|SD Card/Internal Storage
+|SD Card/Internal Memory

-||12 days stand by & up to 12 hrs talk
+||10 days stand by & up to 7 hrs talk

-||Capacitive touch buttons with physical push center button
+||Capacitive Touch with center push button

 |Audio Jack & Charging